-The only time that I have been attacked “on the street” was when I was out running in the early morning.
+The only time that I have been attacked on the street was when I was out running in the early morning.
 I was in the UK so I had no weapons.
 Three youths stepped out of the shadows, blocked the sidewalk, and tried to grab me.
 I have had some martial arts training and still hit the heavy bag regularly.

 Once you can do 25 in one set, substitute some clap (or plyometric) push ups.
 This is where you push off the ground with enough explosive power to allow you to clap your hands together and recover in time to prevent an embarrassing face plant.

-Pro tip #1 – do this on a mat or soft carpet the first few times.
+Pro tip #1 – Do this on a mat or soft carpet the first few times.

 Running for Your Life

-➢ Warm up thoroughly
+➢ Warm up and stretch thoroughly.

-➢ Run like you are being chased for 30 seconds
+➢ Run like you are being chased for 30 seconds.

 ➢ Walk at an easy pace until your heart rate comes back down out of the stratosphere.
-Your walking time will be a function of your fitness level.
+Your walking time will be a function of your beginning fitness level.
 Start out with 60 seconds and see how it goes.

-➢ Repeat until you are too tired to sprint anymore
+➢ Repeat until you are too tired to sprint anymore.

-The first step is to train regularly; which most readers of this blog already do.
-Drawing your weapon, acquiring a sight picture, and putting rounds on target needs to be instinctive.
-However, an actual fight is nothing like a visit to the range.
-Try the following drill to simulate your body’s reaction to a stressful encounter.
+The first step is to train regularly, which most readers of this blog already do (right?).
+Drawing your weapon, acquiring a sight picture, and putting rounds on your target needs to be instinctive.
+That comes with repetition.

-➢ Do some arm circles to warm up your shoulders
+➢ Do some arm circles to warm up your shoulders.

 ➢ Spring up as fast as you can, snatch the gun off the bench, and try to put a fast double tap on target.

-You will find that getting a good sight picture and a controlled trigger press is very difficult.
-The first time that I tried it I was so amped that I pressed the trigger when I picked up the gun.
+You will find that getting a good sight picture and a controlled trigger press when you’re breathing hard and your is heart pounding is very difficult.
+The first time I tried it I was so amped that I pulled the trigger when I picked up the gun.
 While this was no big deal (thank you, four rules of gun safety) it let me know how just a little bit of stress will mess with your mechanics.

-Pro tip #2 – people are going to look at you funny.
+Pro tip #2 – People are going to look at you funny.
 Own it.